 Immunization and Medical Insurance

 You must submit a medical certificate from a licensed physician or other medical authority verifying you do not have tuberculosis.
-APSU must receive this certificate at least 30 days before the first day of classes.
+Certificate must be dated at least 30 days before the first day of classes.

 You must provide documents proving you have medical and hospitalization insurance.
 If you do not provide evidence of adequate insurance before class registration begins, you will be automatically enrolled in the Student/Scholar Health and Accident Insurance Plan and the cost will be added to your student fees.
 When you arrive at Austin Peay, please go to Ellington Building, Room 104, to present a copy of your health insurance policy including term of enrollment, in English, and verification of payment for the semester(s) that you will be attending.